 The py command will run its arguments as a Python command.
 Entered without arguments, it enters an interactive Python session.
-That session can call "back" to your application with cmd("").
-Through self, it also has access to your application instance itself which can be extremely useful for debugging.
-(If giving end-users this level of introspection is inappropriate, the locals_in_py parameter can be set to False and removed from the settable dictionary.
-See see Other user-settable parameters)
+The session can call "back" to your application through the name defined in self. pyscript_name (defaults to app).
+This wrapper provides access to execute commands in your cmd2 application while maintaining isolation.